CartoDB/carto-react/UPGRADE.md

 `svg path { fill: currentColor }`

-In case you don't need the icon to be filled, you can apply this class to the svg parent:
+In case you don't need the icon to be filled, you can apply this class to the svg parent: `.doNotFillIcon`

-`.doNotFillIcon`
+`<CloseIcon className="doNotFillIcon" />`

 ## Typography